 - Parenting Time / Visitation – Visitation, also called "parenting time," is awarded to the non-custodial parent.
 Problems can arise when the custodial parent does not want visitation or are not happy with the way visits have been set up.

 - Property Division – Division of property in Florida divorces is equitable, taking into consideration separate and marital property.
 Equitable does not mean equal, so deciding which spouse is entitled to which of the marital properties can be difficult.

 Robert Sparks Attorneys is one of the oldest and most well-known divorce firms in the Tampa Bay area.
-We have decades of collective experience, two attorneys on staff who are Board Certified as experts in their fields, and attorneys rated in Florida Super Lawyers®.
-In addition, Robert Sparks Attorneys was voted one of the "Best Law Firms" in the field of marital law by US News.
+We have decades of collective experience, two attorneys who are Board Certified as experts in their fields, and attorneys named to Super Lawyers®.
+In addition, Robert Sparks Attorneys was voted one of the "Best Law Firms" in the field of marital law by U.S. News.

-If you are seeking a same-sex divorce in Florida, contact one of the Tampa divorce attorneys at Robert Sparks Attorneys to discuss your case and learn how we can help!
+If you are seeking an LGBT or same-sex divorce in Florida, contact one of our gay divorce lawyers at Robert Sparks Attorneys today.